divyamhi/longbench-diagnostics/README.md

 ## System / Device Used

-- OS: macOS
+- OS: macOS / Windows
 - Python: 3.13
-- Hardware: CPU for preprocessing/testing, GPU for inference (if available)
+- Hardware: CPU for preprocessing/testing, GPU for inference
 - Models used:
   - Llama-3.1-8B-Instruct (local)
-  - GPT-4o-mini (API)

 ---